Art + Design

 Continues the study of interdisciplinary arts theory and practice begun in ARTD 6001.

 ARTE 5901.
 Special Topics in Art and Design Studio.
 4 Hours.

 Offers an opportunity for the intensive study of specialized themes in areas of research in studio and aesthetics related to art and design.
 Instructor determines format and content.
-May be repeated without limit.
+May be repeated up to five times.

 ARTE 6210.
 Research Methods for the Creative Arts.
 4 Hours.

 Introduces major methodologies commonly used in contemporary, interdisciplinary creative practice.
 Emphasizes blended methods drawing on the humanities, qualitative social sciences, and design, such as the use of archival sources, visual and discursive analysis, interviews and participant observation, and human-centered and participatory design.
 Emphasizes questions of power and the ethical implications of creative work as framed through various theoretical lenses.
 Provides a venue for the design of a creative research project in support of the graduate thesis.

 Offers elective credit for courses taken at other academic institutions.
 May be repeated without limit.